 Drink water — not alcohol.
 Water is an insulator and retains body heat.

-Flu can cause inflammation of vital organs and result in multiple organ failure.
+UPDATE: Flu can cause inflammation of vital organs and result in multiple organ failure.
+A study revealed that you are six times more likely to have a heart attack seven days after being diagnosed with the flu.

 Inflammation may cause the plaque inside blood vessels to crack, rupture, and dislodge which could result in a blockage within an artery.